PyratLabs/ansible-role-k3s/README.md

 ## Disclaimer

-:warning: Not suitable for production use.
+:warning: May not be suitable for production use!

-Whilst Rancher Labs are awesome, k3s is a fairly new project and not yet a v1.0 release so extreme caution and operational rigor is recommended before using this role for any serious development.
+Rancher Labs is awesome and has released k3s as v1.0.0, however at the time of creating this role I do not have a k3s cluster in production nor am I unlikely to ever have one.
+Please ensure you practice extreme caution and operational rigor before using this role for any serious workloads.

+If you have any problems please create a GitHub issue, I maintain this role in my spare time so I cannot promise a speedy fix delivery.

 ## Role Variables